500+ Best Indian/Hindu Names for Cultural Characters

 Sharad

-Autumn season and harvest time, representing fulfillment and spiritual maturity.
+Means autumn season or harvest time, suggesting fulfillment and maturity.

 Gagan